 Ensure state funding for local domestic violence services

-State funding is an essential component of program budgets and must be grown so that organizations can meet their communities’ needs for emergency shelter and other victim services.
+State funding is an essential component of program budgets and must be grown so that organizations can meet their communities’ needs for victim services.
 The Partnership works to ensure that state funding, including allocations from the state General fund, support critically-needed funding for shelters and essential domestic violence services across the state.

 Increase federal support for domestic violence victims